Written by:

 Council Resolution Recommending Full UN Membership

-, General Assembly Debates Ramifications,
+for Palestine, General Assembly Debates Ramifications,

 UN Meetings Coverage and Press Releases (last visited